 Paul is a Senior Archaeologist/Project Manager and GIS Specialist at Dr Vincent Clark & Associates, a company with significant expertise in the identification, documentation and management of Australian Indigenous cultural heritage and historical heritage.
 He has over fifteen years of extensive field experience working on various archaeological projects in Australia, Egypt, and Italy, and has worked full-time in heritage consulting in Victoria since 2011.
-Paul is also currently affiliated with the Department of Anthropology, University of Central Florida.

 Throughout his career, Paul has been involved in field survey and site identification and recording on a regular basis; on many occasions working in remote and challenging environments.
 He has also been instrumental in the integration of new technologies into archaeological fieldwork and site recording, such as photogrammetry and 3D modelling.
 His specialisation in GIS, mapping, and spatial analysis is well recognised, and has led to a number of contributions to peer reviewed research publications.
 Paul was recently invited to participate in a collaborative research project initiated by Aboriginal Victoria (AV) on the Cranbourne Sands in Victoria.